principia16870705/gamesave-modifier-for-totk-to-restore-refill-items/README.md

 ## The Description
-A small app that allows a player to modify their Zelda TOTK gamesaves directly in their emulator's game directory.
+A small app that allows a player to modify their Zelda TOTK gamesaves directly in their emulator's gamesave directory.
 When the TOTK game auto-saves or manual-saves, a player can refresh this app, click its options, and then reload their game from the TOTK pause menu.
 The process is designed to be quick and simple.

 When the game reloads from the modified gamesave data, the player can have full durability of their swords, bows, and shields.
 This app can also refill hearts, arrows, rupees, and material quantities.
-This app is meant to maintain the fun of finding new types of items, so it does not give the player new items but simply restores or refills the player's current items.
+This app is meant to maintain the fun of finding new types of items, so it does not give the player new items, but simply restores or refills the player's current items.

 ## The Lore
 I was thinking, instead of using duplication glitches, it would be nice if my character